icecube/icetray-public/cmake/resources/docs/organization.rst

 The "releases" area is where tagged, frozen copies of the trunk are made for inclusion in software releases.
-Releases should not be changed once made, and most users do not have commit privledges in this area.
+Releases should not be changed once made, and most users do not have commit privileges in this area.
 Release are typically tagged with a number: VXX-YY-ZZ.

 * XX - Major release number, should be incremented if the interface